10 May Receive Generosity

 What does life give you?

-Consider the giving of the natural world, the sound of rain, sweep of sky and stars, and majesty of mountains.
+Consider the giving of the natural world, the sound of rain, the sweep of sky and stars, and the majesty of mountains.
 How does nature feed you?

 How about your DNA?
 The moment of your conception presented you with the build-out instructions for becoming a human being, the hard-won fruits of 3.5 billion years of evolution.